aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_chart/_index.md

 | width | **float** | Chart's width. |
 | height | **float** | Chart's height. |

+### Examples

+The following example shows how to create Chart in PowerPoint Presentation.

 ## add_chart {#asposeslideschartscharttype-float-float-float-float-bool}
 Creates a new Chart and adds it to the end of the collection.